-A Participant must use the ETRADE online election tool to withdraw from any Offering Period.
-If a Participant chooses to withdraw from the Offering Period, he or she must do so by the 15th day of the last month in the Offering Period.
+A Participant must use the online election tool to withdraw from any Offering Period.
+If a Participant chooses to withdraw from the Offering Period, he or she must do so prior to 18 days before the end of the Offering Period.
 Once a Participant has withdrawn from an Offering Period, he/she cannot resume participation in the same Offering Period.
 However, the employee may participate in a later Offering Period by electing to do so during the enrollment period for that later Offering Period.